American Myths - Did you believe all 10?

 eBay does not hold auctions itself.
 It provides an international platform for everyone in the world to hold his own auctions.

-Think of it as a vast mall with eBay the landlord having an unlimited number of stalls to rent, each stall an auction house run by a tenant.
+But it's changed from what it was.
+Ebay began as a vast mall with eBay the landlord having an unlimited number of stalls to rent, each stall an auction house run by a tenant.
 Some hold a few sales a year, some a few a week, and some have 5000 or more items listed every day at their eBay stall.

 Each auction earns eBay a fee.
 They add up.
 And up.
 And up.
 And fees GO up and up and up.
 What began as a value-priced service run by people who cared about ebay, went public and is run by directors from Wall Street who care only about maximizing profits.